jiasenlu/LL3M/README.md

-# LL3M: Large Language-based and Multi-Modal Model
+# LL3M: Large Language-based and Multi-Modal Model in Jax / Flax

-The goal of this repo is to build a Large Language / Multi-Modal Model and MoE Model that eazily train and finetune in Jax
+The goal of this repo is to build a Large Language / Multi-Modal Model and MoE Model that easily trains and finetunes in Jax / Flax.

 ### Installing on GPU Host
 The GPU environment can be installed via [Anaconda](https://www.anaconda.com/products/distribution).